IanMadlenya/angularjs-stock-monitor-II/readme.md

 Open the python file, ./myrestapi.py and add four different route handlers `git checkout 1-backend-in-place`

 ## 2. Setup navigation links and three different views for each one of the screens..
-* Configure your router
+Configure your router
-* Add view files and controller files
+Add view files and controller files
 `git checkout 2-add-routes-and-views`

-## 3. Add services
+## 3. Add the market screen
+Add a service `marketFeedSrvc` that will have endpoints, `getMarketData` to get the market price of all stocks, and `makeOneTickChange` that causes the stock price to go up/down after a unit of time
+Change the view `./views/market.html` to list all stocks returned by `marketFeedSrvc.getMarketData()`

+## 4. Add the items to show the users' dashboard
+Add display boxes in ./views/dashboard.html